tom-odonovan/By-The-Sea-Landscaping/README.md

 ## Licence

-This project is licensed under the [https://opensource.org/license/mit/](MIT License).
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).